-Fair figured out what was going on after he started receiving calls from banks and creditors, he told police.
+Fair figured out what was going on after he started receiving calls from banks and creditors, he told the police.
 He fired Bowsher, who told Fair that “he has a disease that he can’t help himself from borrowing other people’s money,” according to the police report.

-Bowsher told police Fair was spending just as recklessly and said the two were trying to open another Northwest Side office and a Rita Ranch office, but “we were way outpacing what he could actually come through with financing, and it just blew up in our face,” according to the police report.
+Bowsher told the police Fair was spending just as recklessly and said the two were trying to open another Northwest Side office and a Rita Ranch office, but “we were way outpacing what he could actually come through with financing, and it just blew up in our face,” according to the police report.

 Fair went through bankruptcy and currently has an investigation pending with the Arizona State Board of Dental Examiners, records show.